day8/re-frame/README.md

 All the functions you write are pure, so the pieces of your app can be described, understood and tested independently.

-Despite its simplicity, **re-frame** is impressively buzzword compliant:  it has FRP-nature, unidirectional data flow, pristinely pure functions, uses conveyor belts, statecharts and claims a hammock conception.
+Despite its simplicity, re-frame is impressively buzzword compliant:  it has FRP-nature, unidirectional data flow, pristinely pure functions, uses conveyor belts, statecharts and claims a hammock conception.

 ### Client Side Bias

 We write larger, more complicated SPAs which have a Parisian's indifference for servers.

-Unsurprising, **re-frame**'s design reflects our needs.
-So there's nothing in **re-frame** about, say, routing to server-side services, etc.  It is just about writing client side apps.
+Unsurprising, re-frame's design reflects our needs.
+So there's nothing in re-frame about, say, routing to server-side services, etc.  It is just about writing client side apps.
 That doesn't mean it wouldn't work well when a server is heavily involved, its just that we haven't tweaked it in that direction.

-Remember, **re-frame** is more of a pattern than an implementation, so you can easily tweak in the direction you need.
+Remember, re-frame is more of a pattern than an implementation, so you can easily tweak in the direction you need.

 At small scale, any framework seems like pesky overhead.
 The explanatory examples in here are necessarily small scale, so you'll need to